Guidelines for local organisers

 Full papers from the conference may be made available on the website, with a clear statement that NRWC has no rights to the content, if the authors don’t oppose.

 The conference intends to produce articles for a special issue of an academic journal.

-Two awards, founded by the principals, for well accomplished papers should be given out at the conference – one for “best paper” overall and one for “best paper by a postgraduate”.
-The local organizers will choose three candidates for each and the steering committee will handle the election of the winners.
-The awards are to be handed out at the conference dinner and the principals will provide a diploma to present the winners with.
+The Best paper award, founded by the principals, for well accomplished papers should be given out at the conference.
+The local organizers will choose three candidates, and the principals will handle the election of the winner.
+The award is to be handed out at the conference dinner and the principals will provide a diploma to present the winner with.

 Publishers are encouraged to participate in the conference to exhibit material which is relevant to the area of the conference.
 The exhibitors are to be reasonably charged for their presence.